 What are the Northern Lights?

-This impressive natural light show occurs when particles ejected from the sun collide with Earth’s atmosphere, creating an impressive display of whirling greens, oranges, reds and purples in the night sky.
+The Northern Lights, or aurora borealis, occur when particles ejected from the sun collide with Earth’s atmosphere, creating an impressive display of whirling greens, oranges, reds, and purples in the night sky.

 Where can I see the Northern Lights?

-What’s the best place to see the night sky?
-Anywhere there’s an open space—along the shores of Lake Superior, natural clearings, treeless hills or an empty field.
-In the Porcupine Mountains, you’ll find plenty of cottages and cabins along the shores of Lake Superior, giving you an ideal viewing spot.
+Anywhere there’s an unobstructed view of the sky—along the shores of Lake Superior, natural clearings, treeless hills, or an empty field.
+In the Porcupine Mountains, you’ll find plenty of cottages and cabins along the lake that offer great views.
 The Northern Lights are rarely seen overhead, so you usually need to be able to see down to the horizon, and the southern shore of Lake Superior is the perfect place for that.

 When can I see the Northern Lights?

-You’re most likely to see the northern lights between August and April in the Upper Peninsula, with April, October and November being the best times.
+In the Upper Peninsula, you’re most likely to see the northern lights between August and April, with April, October and November being the best times.
 Pick a clear, crisp night (and make sure that there’s no lake-effect snow in the forecast if you go in the winter months).

 And even if the Northern Lights aren’t visible on your trip, the lack of light pollution in the Upper Peninsula means you’ll see a sky full of stars—you can even make out the edges of the Milky Way on a clear night.